flightlog/flsserver/README.md

 * System- and club-related email template handling
 * Workflow engine for several automated processes like email notification, invoice exports, etc.

+## Additional extensions to the FLS
+### Proffix Sync Interface
+The Proffix Sync Interface synchronizes addresses, flights, deliveries and articles between Proffix and FLS Server.
+It automates the invoicing process of flights in Proffix.
+For more information see also: https://github.com/arminstutz/PROFFIX-FLS-Sync

+### OGN Analyser
+The OGN Analyser analyses flight GPS data from Open Glider Net and creates starts and landing events for FLS.
+See also: https://github.com/sgacond/OGNAnalyser

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.